 Use case 2: Customize routing

-In collaboration with a routing Bot or with Maven's AI powered routing, when a customer starts a conversation, a brand can develop a function to be invoked to make routing decisions based on the customer’s conversation history.
+In collaboration with a routing Bot or with Conversation Orchestrator's dynamic routing, when a customer starts a conversation, a brand can develop a function to be invoked to make routing decisions based on the customer’s conversation history.
 For example, a function can be created to pass the conversation to the last agent who handled it, along with a set of fallback decisions in case that agent is unavailable/offline.

 Fall back decisions mean, if the agent isn’t online, the fallback action can be customized to pass it to the group the agent is apart of, or the same skill as the last agent.
 The sophistication of the conditioning a brand can choose to incorporate into this routing logic is limitless.
 For example, if a brand wants to condition the “last agent” as one that had more than a 5 minute encounter with the customer, that is possible.